Loading...

 • No charge: Tokens used to generate the summary

 The billed output token count will not match the visible token count in the response.
-You are billed for the full thinking process, not the summary you see.
+You are billed for the full thinking process, not the thinking content visible in the response.

 Additional topics